akirakianna/frogger/README.md

 The frog will lose a life/die if:

-- If it is hit by a car
+- If it is hit by a car.
 - If it touches any of the water in either section.
 - If it stays on a log too long and hits either edge of the grid.